Skip to main content

 • Collect weather reports confirming the event

-Have these ready for the adjuster:
+Have these ready when the adjuster arrives:

 • Your insurance policy and declarations page